i-shivii/PaidIntern_webDev/README.md

   <button>QuickPrep</button>
 </a>

-**Its a suggestion to open this website on "Google Crome" for better visualization.
+**Its a suggestion to open this website on "Google Chrome" for better visualization.

 ## Project Overview